Sairyss/system-design-patterns/README.md

 It is a 7 layer architecture with each layer having specific functionality to perform:

-- 7- Application - this layer is implemented by the network applications
+1. Physical layer - responsible for the physical connection between the devices
-- 6- Presentation - data from the application layer is extracted here and manipulated as per the required format to transmit over the network
+2. Data-link - responsible for the node-to-node delivery of the message
-- 5- Session - responsible for the establishment of connection, maintenance of sessions, authentication, ensures security
+3. Network - works for the transmission of data from one host to the other located in different networks
-- 4- Transport - provides services to the application layer and takes services from the network layer
+4. Transport - provides services to the application layer and takes services from the network layer
-- 3- Network - works for the transmission of data from one host to the other located in different networks
+5. Session - responsible for the establishment of connection, maintenance of sessions, authentication, ensures security
-- 2- Data-link - esponsible for the node-to-node delivery of the message
+6. Presentation - data from the application layer is extracted here and manipulated as per the required format to transmit over the network
-- 1- Physical layer - responsible for the physical connection between the devices
+7. Application - this layer is implemented by the network applications

 Read more: